 I am confident that I can provide those requirements.
 When you've read my page and the many reviews at the bottom of the page written by parents of the children I look after, and if you decide you want to discuss further, please feel free to call me and I'll arrange for you to come and visit me in my home.

 I operate from between 7am to 6pm and am willing to cover other time for shift workers or emergencies.
-The majority of my clients are doctors who may sometimes be stuck in the operating theatre; my flexibility gives them the comfort that their child is being cared for properly until they are finished.

 I can provide My OFSTED registration number and a copy of my inspection report at interview.

 St ANNE'S CofE PRIMARY SCHOOL- Monday to Friday - Before and After school